startxfr/sxapi-core/README.md

 # sxapi-core

-Framework for building Simple and eXtensible API
+SXAPI for Simple and eXtensible Application Programming Interface It's an open-source framework for quickly building simple and small microservices.